Our Top Free Resource

-There are two ways charitable lead trusts make payments:
+There are two ways that charitable lead trusts make payments to the Foundation:

 A charitable lead annuity trust pays a fixed amount each year to the Foundation and is more attractive when interest rates are low.

-A charitable lead unitrust pays a variable amount each year based on the value of the assets in the trust.
+A charitable lead unitrust pays a variable amount each year to the Foundation based on the value of the assets in the trust.
 With a unitrust, if the trust's assets go up in value, for example, the payments to the Foundation go up as well.